 All on-site workers (General Contractor, subcontractors and sub subcontractors) shall participate in the following worker identification program:

 Each employee shall wear an Owner furnished identification badge while working on the project site.
-The Owner will replace lost or damaged badges at the Contractor’s expense.
+The Owner will replace lost or damaged badges at the Constructor’s expense.

-Contractor shall submit the following to the Owner within 14-days following receipt of the “Notice of Award”:
+Constructor shall submit the following to the Owner within 14-days following receipt of the “Notice of Award”:

 List of names for each employee that will be onsite.